prooph/service-bus/docs/plugins.md

 # MessageProducerPlugin

-If you want to route all messages to an [async message producer](async_message_producer.md) you can attach this plugin to message bus.
-If it is attached to a command or query bus all messages will only be routed to the message producer which with the plugin was set up.
+If you want to route all messages to an [async message producer](async_message_producer.md) you can attach this plugin to a message bus.
+If it is attached to a command or query bus all messages will only be routed to the message producer.
 If it is attached to an event bus the message producer will be added to the list of event listeners.

 ```php